Genocides in history (1490 to 1914): Argentina

+Argentina and Chile

+The Selknam genocide was the systematic extermination of the Selkʼnam people, one of the four indigenous peoples of Tierra del Fuego archipelago, in the late 19th and early 20th centuries.
+Historians estimate that the genocide spanned a period of between ten and twenty years, and resulted in the decline of the Selkʼnam population from approximately 4,000 people during the 1880s to a few hundred by the early 1900s.

 Canada

 Ontario

-Between 1640 and 1649, among the Indigenous peoples in Canada, the Iroquois Indians committed a "genocidal annihilation" of the Huron Indians.
-Settlements were burned, and of the 30,000 Hurons, a few thousand were able to flee and avoid the ethnic genocide.
+As part of the broader Beaver Wars, between 1640 and 1649, among the Indigenous peoples in Canada, the Iroquois conducted a genocidal war against the Huron people.
+Settlements were burned, and of the 30,000 Hurons, a few thousand were able to flee and avoid becoming victims of the ethnic genocide.
+Ned Blackhawk, in analysing the war between the Iroquois and Huron, found that the Iroquois committed all five acts described in the 1948 Genocide Convention.

 Newfoundland

-The Beothuks attempted to avoid contact with Europeans in Newfoundland by moving from their traditional settlements.
-The Beothuks were put into a position where they were forced from their traditional land and lifestyle into ecosystems that could not support them and that led to undernourishment and eventually starvation.
-While some scholars believe that the Beothuk primarily died out due to the elements noted above, another hypothesis is that Europeans conducted a sustained campaign of genocide against them.
+The Beothuks attempted to avoid contact with Europeans in Newfoundland by moving from their traditional settlements, into ecosystems unable to support them, causing under-nourishment and, eventually, starvation.
+The Beothuks' main food sources were caribou, fish, and seals; their forced displacement deprived them of two of these.
+This led to the over-hunting of caribou, leading to a decrease in the caribou population in Newfoundland.
+Scholars disagree in their definition of genocide in relation to the Beothuk.
+While some scholars believe that the Beothuk died out as an unintended consequence of European colonisation, others argue that Europeans conducted a sustained campaign of genocide against them.
 They were officially declared "extinct" after the death of Shanawdithit in 1829 in the capital, St. John's, where she had been taken.